Language Inclusion for Boundedly-Ambiguous Vector Addition Systems is Decidable: Future research

-\myparagraph{Weighted models} Efficient decidability procedures for language equivalence were obtained for finite automata and for register automata with the use of weighted models~\cite{DBLP:journals/iandc/Schutzenberger61b,DBLP:conf/lics/BojanczykKM21}.
+\myparagraph{Weighted models} Efficient decidability procedures for language equivalence were obtained for finite automata and for register automata using weighted models~\cite{DBLP:journals/iandc/Schutzenberger61b,DBLP:conf/lics/BojanczykKM21}.
 For many kinds of systems one can naturally define weighted models by adding weights and computing value of a word in the field $(\Q,+,\cdot)$.
-Decidability of equivalence for weighted models easily implies language equivalence for unambiguous models as accepted words always have the output equal one while rejected words always have the output equal zero.
+The decidability of equivalence for weighted models easily implies language equivalence for unambiguous models, as accepted words always have the output equal to one, while rejected words always have the output equal zero.
 Thus one can pose a natural conjecture that decidability of language equivalence for unambiguous models always comes as a byproduct of equivalence of the weighted model.
-Our results show that this is however not always the case as VASSes are a counterexample to this conjecture.
-In the case of upward-VASSes language equivalence for unambiguous models is decidable.
-However equivalence for weighted VASSes is undecidable as it would imply decidability of path equivalence (for each word both systems need to accept by the same number of accepting runs) which is undecidable for VASSes~\cite{DBLP:journals/tcs/Jancar01}.
+Our results show that this is however not always the case as VASS are a counterexample to this conjecture.
+In the case of upward-VASS language equivalence for unambiguous models is decidable.
+However, equivalence for weighted VASS is undecidable, as it would imply decidability of path equivalence (for each word, both systems need to accept by the same number of accepting runs), which is undecidable for VASS~\cite{DBLP:journals/tcs/Jancar01}.

-\myparagraph{Unambiguity and separability} Our result from Section~\ref{sec:uvass} uses the notion of regular-separability in order to obtain a result for unambiguous VASSes.
-This technique seems to generalise for some other well-structured transition systems.
-It is natural to ask whether there is some deeper connection between the notions of separability and unambiguity which can be explored in future research.
+\myparagraph{Unambiguity and separability} Our result from Section~\ref{sec:uvass} uses the notion of regular-separability in order to obtain a result for unambiguous VASS.
+This technique seems to generalise to some other well-structured transition systems.
+It is natural to ask whether there is a deeper connection between the notions of separability and unambiguity that can be explored in future research.